hpcloud/stackato-cli/cli-tests/README.txt

 The script "setup.sh" shows the variables of the first group again, and demonstrates how to set a target up with them.

-When overriding a variable (most often the target itself), do it in both scripts.
+When overriding a variable (most often the target itself), it should be done in both scripts.

 Performing tests
 ----------------